nokia/RED/docs/help/user_guide/launching/local_launch.md

 At this tab following arguments can/have to be specified:

-  * **project** \- the path to project will be passed to robot as the suite to be executed,
+  * **project** \- the path to project will be passed to robot as the data source to be executed,
-  * **test suites/test** \- suites can be specified by adding files or directories, those entries will be translated to `--suite` arguments for Robot.
+  * **test suite(s)** \- suites can be specified by adding files or directories, those entries will be translated to `--suite` arguments for Robot.
 Additionally when file suite is added the tests inside it can be chosen/excluded from execution, which translates to `--test` argument entries in command line call,
   * **only run tests with these tags** \- test cases to be executed are filtered by tag, this setting translates to `--include` argument of command line call,
   * **skip tests with these tags** \- test cases can be excluded from execution based on tags, this setting translates to `--exclude` argument of command line call,
   * **additional Robot Framework arguments** \- additional arguments to be passed to Robot can be specified here.

+Note

+    Additional arguments field accepts Eclipse [string variables](string_substitution.md).

 #### Listener tab